Archive for category Author: Rolina van Vliet

 Abstracts – 50 Inspirational Projects || Rolina Van Vliet

-Posted by henry in Author: Rolina van Vliet, Medium: Acrylic, Medium: Mixed Media, Publisher: Search Press, Subject: Abstract, Subject: Techniques on June 13, 2011
+Posted by Henry in Author: Rolina van Vliet, Medium: Acrylic, Medium: Mixed Media, Publisher: Search Press, Subject: Abstract, Subject: Techniques on Jun 13, 2011

 This is a nice change of direction in the literature of abstract painting.
 When it comes to abstracts, it’s the ideas behind the work that mainly count and it’s difficult to come up with a strictly instructional approach because you’re not simply representing a subject but interpreting it and, if you don’t have something to say, there’s not really any point in even getting started.